Experienced landlords with a history of successful rentals may be able to secure buy to let mortgages with just a 15% deposit!

 Invest in buy to let with a small lump sum: the most obvious solution for experienced landlords looking to buy their next property.

 Raise capital from your existing portfolio: 85% is the maximum loan available from any buy to let lender, these products allow you to leverage the highest amount possible from your existing property portfolio.

 Split a large amount of capital across multiple properties: leverage high loan to value borrowing to split a large amount of capital across multiple properties, rather than just one.
 There are risks to high-exposure borrowing, but the key benefit is that you can derive rental income from multiple properties rather than just one.

 Whilst the range of products available grows with the amount you can raise for your deposit, it is still possible to make a favourable investment in rental property with a low deposit.

-Want to look for an 80% LTV buy to let mortgage?
+Ready to apply for a buy to let mortgage?